How I Used CBD and Research to Get off SSRI's and avoid Serotonin Withdrawal Syndrome

 The eCB-induced modulation of stress-related behaviors appears to be mediated, at least in part, through the regulation of the serotoninergic system

-eCB is short for endocannabinoid system which CBD operates in.
+eCB is short for the endocannabinoid system in which CBD operates in.

 More importantly, CBD directly bolsters the endocannabinoid system which is involved across the entire anxiety circuit...not just serotonin.